boazbk/tcs/lec_19_cryptography.md

 There is a great deal to cryptography beyond just encryption schemes, and beyond the notion of a passive adversary.
 A central objective is _integrity_ or _authentication_: protecting communications from being modified by an adversary.
-Integerity is often more fundamental than secrecy: whether it is a software update or viewing the news, you might often not care about the communication being secret as much as that it indeed came from its claimed source.
+Integrity is often more fundamental than secrecy: whether it is a software update or viewing the news, you might often not care about the communication being secret as much as that it indeed came from its claimed source.
 _Digital signature schemes_ are the analog of public key encryption for authentication, and are widely used (in particular as the basis for [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate)) to provide a foundation of trust in the digital world.

 Similarly, even for encryption, we often need to ensure security against _active attacks_, and so notions such as non-malleability and [adaptive chosen ciphertext](https://en.wikipedia.org/wiki/Adaptive_chosen-ciphertext_attack) security have been proposed.